Sometimes, the silence of the lake and pristine environment is all a person needs to let go of all his worries and just unwind.

-This article highlights some of the best facts that you should know while visiting Kenai lake.
+This article highlights some of the best facts that you should know while visiting Kenai Lake.

-The lake has around 34 species of fish living in it.
-But the tourists are the most attracted towards the rainbow trout and Pacific Salmon.
+The lake has around 34 species of fish living in it, but the tourists are the most attracted to the rainbow trout and Pacific Salmon.

 1. Snowmobiling and Skiing

 A snowmobile is allowed in the place from December 1 to April 30.
 Snowmobiling is prohibited in all the areas above the timberline but not the Caribou Hills.

 The swishing sound of skis is one of the most pleasing sounds one could ever hear.
 You can also go cross-country skiing during the winter season in Resurrection Pass, famously known as Cooper Landing.

 It’s something you cannot miss if you pay a visit to Kenai Lake.

 But don’t forget to check the weather report before leaving.

 Cooper Landing, also known as the Resurrection Pass, is one of the most popular hiking places in Kenai and around Kenai Lake.

 You can find eight public cabins that dot the route in the route, and if you want, you can reserve one for yourself.